hashicorp/katakoda/terraform-custom-provider-workshop/setup-verification.md

 }
 ```

-Set `HASHICUPS_TOKEN` to the token you retrieved from invoking the `/signin` endpoint.
+Set the `HASHICUPS_TOKEN` environment variable to the token you retrieved from invoking the `/signin` endpoint.
 You will use this later in the tutorial to verify your HashiCups order has been created, updated and deleted.

 `export HASHICUPS_TOKEN=$(curl -X POST localhost:19090/signin -d '{"username":"education", "password":"test123"}' | jq --raw-output '.token')`{{execute T2}}